Setting the scene with your superyacht dining table

 When you feel as though you are done, take a seat with your fellow crew.
 Take a break and ‘try out’ the table, seeing how the arrangement works in practice.
 Can you see, hear and move easily?
 Is there an annoying glare bouncing off the surfaces?
 Are you too close to a drafty doorway?
 Is the table wobbling?

 There is no right and wrong when laying a superyacht table, but, if inspiration runs dry remember that the internet offers a wealth of inspiration, resources and forums offering access to the knowledge and creations of fellow stewardesses with ample experience.
-Pinterest and Instagram offer great visuals, and the answers to your urgent questions can often be found on Facebook groups and blogs such as Yacht Stewardess Tips and The Stewardess Bible.
+Pinterest and Instagram offer great visuals, and the answers to your urgent questions can often be found on Facebook groups and blogs such as Yacht Stewardess Tips, Work on a Yacht and The Stewardess Bible.